TechNejad/MA-thesis-proposal-one-pager/README.md

-# Mohsen's Master's Thesis Proposal
+# Mohsen's Master's Thesis – Artificial Intelligence For Sustainable Societies (ASS)

 [**Click here**](https://technejad.github.io/MA-thesis-proposal-one-pager/) to see a one‑page summary of my master’s thesis, **Simulated Norms: The Fragile Business of Prompt Engineering Ethical Norms in Multi-Agent LLM Systems**